ddnexus/pagy/docs/api/pagy.md

 ==- `Pagy.root`

 This method returns the `pathname` of the `pagy/lib` root dir.
-It is useful to get the absolute path of template, locale and javascript files installed with the gem.
+It is useful to get the absolute path of locale and javascript files installed with the gem.

 ==- `Pagy.new(vars)`